alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 You can [create the table manually](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html) beforehand or simply give your Lambda function DynamoDB [create table permissions](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_CreateTable.html) and it will happen automatically.
 Just remember it can take a minute or so for the table to be created on the first invocation.
 If you create the table manually, the Primary Key must be a string value called "userId".

-Note: If you host your skill on lambda and choose to persist skill attributes through DynamoDB, please make sure the excution role of lambda function includes access to DynamoDB.
+Note: If you host your skill on lambda and choose to persist skill attributes through DynamoDB, please make sure the execution role of lambda function includes access to DynamoDB.

 ### Adding Multi-Language Support for Skill
 Let's take the Hello World example here.
 Define all user-facing language strings in the following format.